haritha-j/sinhala-song-search/lessons/Lesson2_Searching.md

 Our next goal is to make the query for `Metal Necklace` work.

 ### What you need to do:
-There are lots of products with metal and necklace in their name - return metal necklaces.
+There are lots of songs with metal and necklace in their name - return metal necklaces.

 <details>
 <summary>Hint</summary>